Navigating permanent underdetermination in dark energy and inflationary cosmology: Addressing permanent underdetermination in cosmology

 As before, however, the mere existence of a viable common core does not by itself break the underdetermination.
 Further argumentation or interpretation is needed in order to justify the common core theory as successfully breaking the underdetermination.
-One clear justification takes the form of a `robustness argument' in favour of the common core of the underdetermined models: since the common core features in the plurality of underdetermined models (and is robust in that sense), we have some heightened degree of confidence that this common core accurately latches onto some aspect of physical reality.
-For discussion of such arguments in the context of a search for a quantum theory of gravity, see \textcite{Linnemann2020-LINNRA-2}.
+One clear justification takes the form of a `robustness argument' in favour of the common core of the underdetermined models: since the common core features in the plurality of underdetermined models (and is robust in that sense), we have some heightened degree of confidence that this common core offers explanatory value within the problem context of dark energy physics beyond the individual merits of each specific quintessence proposal viewed in isolation.
+To give an example, if one or many of the proposals within this family were shown to have theoretical pathologies that rendered them unsuitable candidates, the common core theory would still remain a viable construct.
+In other words, the common core is a robust feature of this family of dark energy proposals in the sense that it offers a unique description which all of these models flow to within the regime of interest.
+This robustness establishes the potential explanatory viability of the common core in a highly reliable manner, which by itself confers additional pursuit-worthiness to it on explanatory grounds.
+For discussion of such arguments in the context of a search for a quantum theory of gravity, see \textcite{Linnemann2020-LINNRA-2}.\footnote{Cf.\ \emph{divide et imperia} strategies discussed by \textcite{Ruetsche2018-RUERGR}.}